testing-library/react-hooks-testing-library/docs/installation.md

 - `react-test-renderer`
 - `react-dom`

-When using standard import for this library (show below), we will attempt to auto-detect which renderer you have installed and use it without needing any specific wiring up to make it happen.
+When using standard import for this library (see below), we will attempt to auto-detect which renderer you have installed and use it without needing any specific wiring up to make it happen.
 If you have both installed in your project, and you use the standard import (see below) the library will default to using `react-test-renderer`.